 Again, athletes, on their athletic stages, reminding fans that our founding principles had not been actualized or authenticated.
 Athletes asking us to lean into the discomfort of America’s inherited prejudices and predispositions about each other – asking us to do some serious soul searching in order to deal with our legacy and our communal citizenship.

 Athletics, just like our society and culture, has always had a dark side.
-Through the years we heard the breaking news regarding the use of steroids, enhancement drugs, blood doping, accusations of domestic violence, sex abuse by coaches, trainers and doctors, victimizers and their accomplices enabling – turning a blind eye to victimization, hazing, recruiting violations, betting scandals, use and abuse of athletes by “plantation schools”, game-fixing, corrupt racist franchise owners, college admission violations, questionable academic grading, truncated graduation requirements, unethical coaches willing to win at all cost and recently the suppressed research on Chronic traumatic encephalopathy – otherwise known as CTE.
+With each breaking news issue we were asked to pause and think.
+To deal with right and wrong.
+We were made aware that athletics and athletes were part of the frail and imperfect human condition regarding accusations of domestic violence, sex abuse by coaches, trainers and doctors, recruiting violations, betting scandals, use and abuse of athletes by “plantation schools”, corrupt racist franchise owners, college admission violations, questionable academic grading, truncated graduation requirements, unethical coaches willing to win at all cost and recently the suppressed research on Chronic traumatic encephalopathy – otherwise known as CTE.

 Athletics also has a long history with sexism and discrimination against women.
 In 1994, some 22 years after title 9 – Mariah Burton Nelson wrote a book titled: “The Stronger Women Get – the More Men Love Football.”
 The book served as an introduction to what Robert Lipsyte, a New York Times sports columnist described as “a book on the collision of sports, sexuality and gender relationships. – A book that takes us to the hoop.”

 Athletic fanaticism tends to blind us.
 We reimage athletes and coaches as god- like super heroes and worship them – even when we discover that they are flawed human beings unworthy of our trust.
-The same that citizens do with corrupt, pathological liars, charlatans and wannabe patriots.
+The same that citizens do with politicians who are corrupt, pathological liars, charlatans and wannabe patriots.

 We witness institutions lawyering up to defend the indefensible – college athletic directors and alums looking the other way justifying the unjustifiable.
 It seems that our sense of justice and fairness as fans and citizens is clouded when it comes to our alma mater or political party.